-Please take time to read the Code of Conduct that has been implemented across the Cairns Catholic Diocese.
+Please take time to read the Code of Conduct that has been implemented across Catholic Education in the Diocese of Cairns.
 This Code Of Conduct applies to all parents, volunteers and visitors who interact within our schools and Catholic Education Services in the Diocese of Cairns.
 It also applies to all parents, volunteers and visitors who are present at school and school sponsored meetings/functions within and outside of school hours.

-Here at St. Francis Xavier’s we have a responsibility to provide an environment for children and young people that is free from abuse and to protect students within the school environment from abuse and from improper conduct of a sexual nature.
+We take seriously our responsibility to provide an environment for children and young people that is free from abuse and to protect students within the school environment from abuse and improper conduct of a sexual nature.
 Schools play a vital role in recognising and responding to indications of abuse when it is occurring and providing appropriate student protection programs.

 Cairns Catholic Education has adopted a Protective Behaviour Program which provides schools with easily recognisable and simple to implement protective processes for students and staff.
 Click here for further information on Student Protection.
-St. Francis Xavier’s has two child protection contacts available to children.
+St Francis Xavier’s School has two child protection contacts available to children.

 Parent Volunteer Student Protection

-At St Francis Xavier’s we value and greatly appreciate our volunteers.
+Our school values and greatly appreciates our volunteers.
 Without your generosity, we would not be able to offer our students such a variety of programs and activities.
 Volunteers are required to fulfill two requirements:

 - Apply and obtain a Volunteers Blue Card